 I could go on about the expertise of Ben and all the fantastic content in this course, but I think it’s not necessary.
 All you need to remember is that this course is beginner-friendly, comprehensive, easy to follow, and cheap.
-It really is the best overall Photoshop course on the market right now.
+It really is one of the top Photoshop courses on the market right now.
 Without question.
 The folks over at The Balance Careers appear to agree with us on this verdict.

 Best for Beginners: Photoshop for Beginners (GoSkills)

 A fun and easy-to-follow introduction to the basics of Adobe Photoshop.

 When talking about beginner-friendly courses, “Photoshop for Beginners” on GoSkills would be my top pick.
 The class is presented by Howard Pinsky.
 To say Pinsky has experience would be an understatement.
 He has worked with Photoshop for 11 years and has the honor of being an Adobe Community Professional.
 The last 7 years of his life, however, have been dedicated to teaching digital art.
 Pinsky knows that Photoshop is a deceptively intimidating software.
 So, he prioritizes keeping the lessons accessible, yet informative.

 The course itself is developed with total beginners in mind so no pre-requisites are needed.
 So, what can one expect from the syllabus of this course?